Samsung Electronics shows off new design for square-folding phone

 Samsung did not provide details about when the square-folding phone would be launched.

-"While we can't comment on future products, Samsung is committed to pioneering the foldable category, including investing in the development of new form factors," Samsung said in a statement to Reuters.
+"While we can't comment on future products, Samsung is committed to pioneering the foldable category, including investing in the development of new form factors," Samsung said in a statement.
+REUTERS